 (For more on these three generations of Frisbies, see our PUBLICATIONS section for “Red Devils & Penny Shooters, the Frisbies of Cromwell” or click here to purchase)

 (For more information on the Cromwell Historical Society visit cromwellhistory.org).

 Nora G. Frisbie stated that “It is also apparent from the printed records that Edward’s descendants were persons of integrity and great native ability.

-There are no famous personalities such as Presidents and Governors in the Frisbie saga, but invariably the Frisbie men took leading roles in their communities.
-In the early days, they took “picky” jobs such as Town Clerk and Supervisor, which offered no historical laurels but required the trust of their neighbors.
+There are no Presidents in the Frisbie saga, with just a few famous personalities, but Frisbie men and women helped establish new towns in the emerging America, and the men invariably took leading roles in their communities.
+In the early days, they took jobs such as Town Clerk and Supervisor, which offered no historical laurels but required the trust of their neighbors.

 As educational opportunities improved, Frisbies are found as doctors, lawyers, ministers, teachers and newspaper editors.
 More than one hundred Frisbies have registered patents with the U.S. Patent Office; more than one hundred have written books and magazine articles.
-Oddly enough the Frisbies as a whole are not successful as politicians.
-A few family members have served their State Assemblies and in the U.S. Congress, but politics require compromise, and Frisbies with definite ideas of right and wrong do not find compromise congenial.
-As to other characteristics, the Frisbies are stubborn.
-Many of the printed obituaries comment on the fact that the deceased person, once having taken a stand, was not inclined to deviate from it which is the reporter’s polite way of saying they were stubborn.
+Oddly enough, with the exception of Susan Frisby Wissler the first female mayor of Dayton, Wyoming, the Frisbies as a whole are not successful as politicians.
+A few family members have served their State Assemblies and in the U.S. Congress, but politics require compromise and Frisbies with definite ideas of right and wrong do not find compromise congenial.
+As to other characteristics, the Frisbies are reported to be stubborn.
+Many of the Frisbie obituaries comment on the fact that the deceased person, once having taken a stand, was not inclined to deviate from it — which is the reporter’s polite way of saying they were stubborn.

-(For more of Nora’s observations see pgs. iv-v in “Edward of Branford and his Descendants” Vol. I)
+(For more Frisbie observations see pgs. iv-v in “Edward of Branford and his Descendants” Vol. I)